kakurala/klm_assignment/README.md

 `Note 1:  Mock project should be running on 8080 port.
 In case if it is running on different port then same can be configured in application.yml in klm-server spring-boot module`

-`Note 2: If you are settig up the project for the first time then the below step in klm-web/pom.xml should not be commented`
+`Note 2: If you are settig up the project for the first time then the below step in klm-web/pom.xml (line number 39 - 44) should not be commented`

 ```
 <execution>